Salters History, Family Crest & Coats of Arms

 Early History of the Salters family

 This web page shows only a small excerpt of our Salters research.
-Another 175 words (12 lines of text) covering the years 1404, 1383, 1386, 1388, 1397, 1397 and 1399 are included under the topic Early Salters History in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) covering the years 1404, 1383, 1386, 1388, 1397, 1399, 1580, 1650, 1718, 1723 and 1673 are included under the topic Early Salters History in all our PDF Extended History products and printed products wherever possible.

 Salters Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Salters are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Salters include Salter, Sallter, Saltier, Saltire and others.

 Early Notables of the Salters family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Salters Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early Salters Notables in all our PDF Extended History products and printed products wherever possible.